STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

-In this section, we express the probability of a conflict between two agents as a function of our model parameters.
-Figure \ref{fig:delay} illustrates how a conflict can happen in this stochastic model, where planned arrival and departure times are not the same.
+In this section, we express the probability of a conflict between two agents as a function of our model parameters. \Cref{fig:delay} illustrates how a conflict can happen in this stochastic model.